modonovan/cv/index.md

 ###   May 2002 - March 2004
 :   **Network Controller**; [BT](http://www.btireland.com) (Dublin)

-Between 2002 and 2004 I held a position as a Network Controller in the Network Management Centre of Esat BT, the Irish Control centre of the BT Group.
-In this role I was responsible for the management of the major networks of the then BT Ignite Group from our Dublin Control Centre.
-The main networks I would be responsible for fault managing were:
+Responsible for the management of the major networks of the then BT Ignite Group from our Dublin Control Centre.
+The main networks I fault managed were:

 * Lucent & Nortel PDH/SDH - Dublin Metro, and National backbone Telecommunications network of EsatBT.
 This requires a working knowledge of Nortel TN1x, 4x, 4xe, 16x, 16xe, 64x, etc.
 * IP, Frame-relay, ATM, wireless network management.